aws-samples/aws-fraud-detector-samples/README.md

 #### Sample Notebooks

-- Fraud_Detector_End_to_End_OFI.ipynb, provides an example of building a detector using Amazon Fraud Detector’s APIs for Online Fraud Inisights (OFI) model type.
+- Fraud_Detector_End_to_End_External_Data_OFI.ipynb, provides an example of building a detector using Amazon Fraud Detector’s APIs for Online Fraud Inisights (OFI) model type using external data sets.

-- Fraud_Detector_End_to_End_TFI.ipynb, provides an example of building a detector using Amazon Fraud Detector’s APIs for Transaction Fraud Inisights (TFI) model type.
+- Fraud_Detector_End_to_End_Stored_Data.ipynb, provides an example of building a detector using Amazon Fraud Detector’s APIs for Transaction Fraud Inisights (TFI) or OFI model type using data stored in Amazon Fraud Detector.

 - Fraud_Detector_Send_Event.ipynb, provides an example of calling Amazon Fraud Detector's SendEvent API.